-If you are new to the parish, and would like to become an official member of St. Casimir Church, you are invited and strongly encouraged to register at the parish office.
+If you are new to the parish, and would like to become an official member of St. Casimir Church at Canton & Patterson Park, you are invited and strongly encouraged to register at the parish office.
 It is very helpful all the way around.
-We also encourage you to use the envelopes.
+We also encourage you to use the envelopes or sign up through our online giving, e-Giving.
 It not only gives a visible witness to your sacrificial giving and support of your parish, we also have a record of your donations for tax purposes and we have a “hard copy” of your presence and participation.
-For those who wish to make St. Casimir their parish family with future plans to celebrate a baptism, a wedding or obtain a letter to be a godparent or sponsor, it is necessary to be formally registered and actively participating on a regular basis for at least three months before dates can be set or letters can be written.
+For those who wish to make St. Casimir/St. Elizabeth their parish family with future plans to celebrate a baptism, a wedding or obtain a letter to be a godparent or sponsor, it is necessary to be formally registered and actively participating on a regular basis for at least three months before dates can be set or letters can be written.
 We look forward to hearing from you!

 RELIGIOUS EDUCATION PROGRAM FOR CHILDREN SACRAMENTAL PROGRAM FOR CHILDREN:

-Normally, here at St. Casimir, the celebrations of First Reconciliation and First Eucharist take place in the 2nd grade for those children of St. Casimir Parish who were in the 1st grade last year at our school (or another Catholic School), or those 2nd grade children of St. Casimir Parish who do not attend a Catholic school, but who have participated for at least one year in an approved religious education program the prior year.
+Normally, here at St. Casimir at Canton & Patterson Park, the celebrations of First Reconciliation and First Eucharist take place in the 2nd grade for those children of St. Casimir/St. Elizabeth who were in the 1st grade last year at our school (or another Catholic School), or those 2nd grade children of St. Casimir Parish who do not attend a Catholic school, but who have participated for at least one year in an approved religious education program the prior year.
 Families of children who wish to participate in St. Casimir’s program need to be officially registered as members of the parish.
-Please call the parish office for more information about the program and the schedule of dates and times for the parent/guardian meetings as well as the dates and times of the classes for the children.
+Please call the parish office for more information about the program.

 NON-SACRAMENTAL PROGRAM FOR CHILDREN: